Formal Verification of Obstacle Avoidance and Navigation of Ground Robots: Refined Models for Safety Verification

 \subsubsection{Actuator Perturbation}

 \rref{model:motionuncertainty} introduces actuator perturbation between control and dynamics, cf. \eqref{eq:uas:0}.
 Actuator perturbation affects the acceleration by a damping factor $\delta_a$, known to be at most a maximum damping $\Delta_a$, \ie, $\delta_a \in \left[\Delta_a,1\right]$, cf. \eqref{eq:uas:1}.
-Note, that this damping factor can change arbitrarily often, but is assumed to be constant during the continuous evolution that takes a maximum of $\varepsilon$ time units.
-The perturbation may cause the robot to have full acceleration ($\delta_a=1$) but fully reduced braking ($\delta_a=\Delta_a$).
-For instance, the robot accelerates on perfect terrain, but is unlucky enough to be on slippery terrain again when it brakes.
+Note that the damping factor $\delta_a$ can change arbitrarily often, but is assumed to be constant during the continuous evolution that takes a maximum of $\varepsilon$ time units.
+The perturbation may cause the robot to now have full acceleration ($\delta_a=1$) but later fully reduced braking ($\delta_a=\Delta_a$).
+This combination results in the largest possible stopping distance (for a certain speed $\vr$).
+For instance, the robot accelerates on perfect terrain, but is unlucky enough to be on slippery terrain again when it needs to brake.
 The robot considers this worst-case scenario during control in its safety constraint \eqref{eq:uas:2}.

 \begin{model}[h] {Passive safety despite actuator perturbation, extends \rref{model:dynamicwindowpassive}} \end{model}